 - Major: Political Science

-- Panelist, Rhode Island Bar Association Annual Conference (social media law and strategy) (2013, 2015)
+- Panelist, Rhode Island Bar Association Annual Conference, “Social Media Law and Strategy”

 - Regular presenter to Catholic and public schools on cyberbullying and social media use by children

-- Creator and Adjunct Assistant Professor, Digital and Social Media in the Business Environment (MBA 698), Providence College MBA Program
+- Creator, Digital and Social Media in the Business Environment (MBA 685), Providence College MBA Program

 Professional Associations and Memberships